yuzawa-san/googolplex-theater/README.md

 The application will make decent attempt to find the proper network interface to use.
 There is a chance it may find the wrong interface/address based on your system configration (wireless internet vs ethernet, VPN, ordering).
 Some diagnostic information is printed in the application output annotated with `com.jyuzawa.googolplex_theater.mdns.ServiceDiscovery`.
-There is a command line argument (`-i`) which allows the desired network interface (by name) or IP address to be provided.
+There is a property in the config.yml which allows the desired network interface (by name) or IP address to be provided.

 ## Contributing